1ejheinz/Genealogical-Website-/README.md

 # Project Name
-EJ Heinz 2025 Static Website Project
+EJ Heinz 2025 Responsive Static Website Project

 ## Description
 This is Ver 1 of my latest website build.
 It will be completed in early 2025.
 The older (now wip) site is parked at https://ejheinz.center/GedSite/EJ-o/up/index.htm and as this code shows, compared to the original source code, is that there are many html, CSS and Java upgrades.